hashicorp/terraform-website/content/source/docs/cloud/workspaces/agent.html.md

 ### Updating

-The agent will automatically receive updates for the agent only.
-Administrators are required to update the host operating system and all other software.
+The agent will automatically receive application code updates for the agent only.
+Administrators are required to update the host operating system and all other installed software.

 ### Security Considerations